 Anterior Posterior Spinal Fusion

-- If caregivers think you may need a blood transfusion during surgery, you may be able to donate your own blood before surgery.
-This must be done several days before surgery.
-You may also ask a family member or friend with the same blood type to donate their blood.
-Talk to your caregiver for more information on blood donation.
+- You may be able to donate your own blood before surgery.
+The blood can be given back to you if you need a transfusion during surgery.
+You must have your blood taken and stored several days before surgery.
+A family member or friend with the same blood type can donate blood to be used during your surgery.
+Talk to your healthcare provider for more information on blood donation.

 - Do not wear contact lenses the day of surgery.
 You may wear your glasses.

 You will be taken to the recovery room or an intensive care unit (ICU).
-Caregivers will watch you very closely.
-Bandages will cover your stitches.
-Do not get out of bed until your caregiver says it is okay.
+Healthcare providers will watch you very closely.
+Do not get out of bed until your healthcare provider says it is okay.
 You may have a cast or brace on after surgery.

 - You have a fever.